Slarlac249/FrostyToolsuite_Light_Theme/README.md

 The reason here for making a light theme for the frosty tool suite is because a few years back i asked if a light theme could be implemented as an option and instead of being accommodating or open to suggestions the creators and other members of the community on the discord server for this software suite were rude and dismissive and even resorted to trolling saying dumb things like "why would you want that?" and other silly reasons why it wouldn't ever be added and that no one wants a light theme. :(

-Which brings me to now...
+I've been thinking about taking a bash at this for a while, i wasn't sure it was possible after being laughed at for my "stupid sugguestion" but it turns out it was possible all along, which brings me to now.
+See what happens when you blow someone off thinking you know better?
+Someone always ends up solving the issue for themselves and maybe others.
+The joy of computing!

+Anyway, rant aside...we now move on to the good stuff...

 currently, my light theme is compatible with v1.0.6.1 release @ https://github.com/CadeEvs/FrostyToolsuite/releases as that is the latest official non alpha or beta release. i don't recommend building the wip branches as they tend to be buggy and can crash. next full release should be v1.0.6.2 as that is in alpha at the moment.

 I take no credit for any of the files stored in this repository.
-The included modified files are from the freely available open-source code (found at the above link) which i've used to create a suitable light theme for the for the following items;
+The included modified files are from the freely available open-source code (found at the above link) which i've used to convert the current dark theme into a suitable light theme for the following items;

 - frosty editor - game selector window, main window ui, options screen, menus, title bar etc.
 - mod manager - game selector window, main window ui, options screen, menus, title bar etc.